mstrens/OSF_860C/README.md

 * look at Endless Sphere forum reference thread: [endless-sphere.com.](https://endless-sphere.com/forums/viewtopic.php?f=30&t=110682).
 * see the [wiki](https://github.com/emmebrusa/TSDZ2-Smart-EBike-860C/wiki) from mbrusa

 IMPORTANT : at this stage, this is just a beta version.
-It has NOT been tested on a bike and there are probably some bugs.
+There are probably some bugs.
 Try it at your own risk!!!!